Dealing with flood water

-- Ensure the vehicles headlights are on – the Highway Code says you must use them when visibility is seriously reduced (less than 100m).
+- Ensure the vehicle's headlights are on – the Highway Code says you must use them when visibility is seriously reduced (less than 100 metres).

 - Use front fog lights, but be sure to switch them off when visibility improves.

-- Reduce speed and leave twice as much space between your vehicle and the vehicle in front – it takes longer to stop in wet conditions.
+- Reduce speed and leave twice as much space between you and the vehicle in front; it takes longer to stop in wet conditions.

 - If steering feels light due to aquaplaning, ease off the accelerator and slow down gradually.

-- Don't prop the bonnet open while waiting for recovering in the event of a breakdown.
+- Do not prop the bonnet open while waiting for recovery in the event of a breakdown.
 Rain-soaked electrics can make it harder to start the engine.